enviroCar/enviroCaR/README.md

 ## Usage

+There are two demos: importDemo and trackAggregationDemo;
-Take a look at the demos to see how to use the package:
+take a look at the demos to see how to use the package:

 ```
 library(enviroCaR)
-demo(importDemo) # there are two demos in enviroCaR: importDemo and trackAggregationDemo
+demo(importDemo) #
 ```

 ## About